• Accessibility

 Details of the voting period will be published on the Election timeline and will be conducted online via The Students’ Union website.
 You can either vote using your own personal device or you can access a polling station in the locations published on the website.
 Please note that candidates are not permitted to provide their own voting devices and voters have a right to decline using this.

-The election count begins at 10:00 on the Friday after voting closes with results being announced in Union 2 in the evening, as well as live streaming and live posting.
-We will also email you at the same to inform you of the outcome.
+The election count begins the Friday after voting closes with results being announced in Union 2 in the evening at 20:00, as well as live streaming and live posting.
+We will also email you at the same time to inform you of the outcome if you are a candidate.>

 What happens if I am elected?